 Workers’ Compensation Attorneys in Buffalo, NY

 Cash benefits are available for workers if the lost time is more than seven days.
-The benefits can be up to 2/3 of the workers’ average weekly wage, up to the maximum rate.
-Since 1992 the maximum has been capped at $400 per week.
+The benefits can be up to 2/3 of the worker’s average weekly wage, up to the maximum rate.
+From 1992 until July of 2007, the maximum was capped at $400 per week.
 Under the new law, workers injured on or after July 1, 2007 are eligible for increasing rates as follows:

 - Workers injured between July 1, 2007-June 30, 2008: Maximum rate – $500